Suppenhuhn79/on-screen-console/README.md

 `.clr` clear the on-screen-console output.

-`.fs value` set the font size. _value_ is any valid CSS size specification.
+`.fs value` set the font size. _value_ is a number or any valid CSS size specification.
 Default is `0.8rem`.
+If no unit is given, `rem` is assumed.

-`.mh number` set the maximum height of the output area (not the entire console box!) as percentage of the viewport height.
-It may be any number < 100 (considering the console padding and input box size, it should not be greater than 90).
-Default is `30`.
+`.mh value` set the maximum height of the output area (not the entire console box!). _value_ is a number or any valid CSS size specification.
+Default is `30vh`.
+If no unit is given, `vh` is assumed.

 `.od number` (object depth) set the maximum depth of child objects to inspect.
 With `0` you will be able to only inspect the members of the current object.
 Default is `2` so you can inspect the current object child und grandchild object.
 The higher this number, the longer it takes to evaluate objects and the more HTML is generated.